RomanHargrave/filejockey/README.md

 FileRouter
 ==========

-FileRouter is a basic EDI exchanger intended primarily for dispatching already-generated bank transaction files to their correct destinations as well as providing a single-pane-of glass monitoring interface for those operations.
+FileRouter is a project intended to build a usable B2B file transfer gateway.
+It works around the concept of Repositories, Jobs, and Transmissions.

+Jobs are created and scheduled to copy files from a source repository in to one or more destinations, creting a transmission record for monitoring purposes.